-- You are at least 24 years old
+- Are at least 24 years old

-- You have a regular source of income
+- Have a regular source of income

-- You have an operational Australian bank account
+- Own an operational Australian bank account

-- You have an Australian mobile number
+- Have an Australian mobile number

-How you can apply
+How to apply

-- Your mobile number and email address
+- Mobile number and email address

-- Your marital status and number of dependents
+- Marital status and number of dependents

-- Details about your employment and income
+- Details about their employment and income

-- Your bank account details
+- Bank account details